khumo999/Simple-Website/README.md

 # Simple-Website

-The Simple Ecommerce is a website i made for my school research projec.
+Simple E-commerce is a website I made for my school research project.

-If i haven't provided the SQL, should you need the website just email @ khumo357matlhabe@gmail.com
+If I haven't provided the SQL, should you need the sql file  just email @ khumo357matlhabe@gmail.com  and the website is free to use and  add new features.